fegnoid/stuff/README.md

 Has Stoof

-Mostly just a dumping ground for things i am playing with
+Mostly just a dumping ground for things I am playing with